vivekhub/NSEEvents/README.md

 ## How do I use it?
 Get hold of a low power PC and set it up as a batch job to run once a day.
 As of now (April 2012) NSE updates dont seem to happen more frequently than once a day.
 It will keep your calendar updated with latest company news.

+## Pre-requisites

+You need the Google API Python client.
+You can install it by issuing the following command.

+easy_install --upgrade google-api-python-client